 A long time ago, I realized that surfing was the best thing that ever happened to me.
 I want to share that happiness with the rest of the world.
 Some so-called “purists” might say, “You’re betraying surfing’s soul by bringing wave parks into surfing.”
 I don’t think so.
-I don’t believe that the soul of Surfing requires it to be an elite sport for the lucky few who live near the ocean’s waves.
-My vision is of Surfing and SUP as democratic sports – that, while teaching respect for the ocean, rivers and lakes and the history of the sports, allows for a better integration of mankind, through a common love of wave-riding, the oceans and every body of water.
+I don’t believe that the soul of surfing requires it to be an elite sport for the lucky few who live near the ocean’s waves.
+My vision is of surfing as a democratic sport – one that, while teaching respect for the ocean and the history of the sport, allows for a better integration of mankind, through a common love of wave-riding and the oceans.

-My hope is to change Surfing’s paradigm.
-The pleasure of riding a wave is not going to change regardless of Surfing’s inclusion in the Olympic Games or the building of many more wave parks around the world.
-The ISA’s goal is to add a new surfing experience, to make what already exists for the 35 million surfers and SUPers of the world, available to the many – opening the surfing experience to many more millions of new surfers and standup paddlers through the building of wave pools around the world.
+My hope is to change surfing’s paradigm.
+The pleasure of riding a wave is not going to change regardless of surfing inclusion in the Olympic Games or the building of many more wave parks around the world.
+The ISA’s goal is to add a new surfing experience, to make what already exists for the 35 million surfers of the world, available to the many – opening the surfing experience to many more millions of new surfers through the building to wave pools around the world.

-Inclusion of Surfing and SUP in the Olympic Games is an important part of the job.
+Inclusion of surfing in the Olympic Games is an important part of the job.